Partitioning is one

 composite partitioning, but it can't be used at the subpartition level.

-partition cannot be defined for an interval partitioned table. - NULL
+- A MAXVALUEpartition cannot be defined for an interval partitioned table.

 values are not allowed in the partition column.